pub struct Ruggiero {

 Sets the maximum eclipse during which we can thrust.

-Sourcepub fn efficency(
+Sourcepub fn efficiency(

 parameter: &StateParameter,